b-fg/f2py-sockets/README.md

 ## **F2Py Sockets**
 ### A minimal working example on how to use sockets to transfer data from Fortran to Python and viceversa
 This repository shows how to pass a n-dimensional array from Fortran to Python and viceversa.
-The Fortran `fsockets.f90` (wrapper of the `sockets.c`), the driver.f90 and the `socket.py` files were found in the [i-pi](https://github.com/i-pi/i-pi) repository.
+The Fortran `fsockets.f90` (wrapper of the `sockets.c`), the driver.f90 and the `socket.py` files were found in the [i-pi](https://github.com/i-pi/i-pi) repository (see for further functionalities).
 Here  the `driver.f90` and the `sockets.py` files have been modified to show a simple example on how to easily transfer data.
-Refer to the [i-pi](https://github.com/i-pi/i-pi) repository for extended funcionalities.

 ### How it works
 A socket is created in Python allowing remote connections on a certain `port` and `address`